Updated August 3, 2023

 ZTA architecture overview

-• Data security component: Protects data at rest and in transit with data access policies that are used to protect data at rest and in transit.
+• Data security: Protects data at rest, in use and in transit with data access policies.

-• IAM component: Creates, stores and manages user accounts and identity records, making sure the right people have their access to enterprise resources.
+• IAM: Creates, stores and manages user accounts and identity records, ensuring that only authorized people have access to enterprise resources.

-• Security analytics component: Covers all threat intelligence feeds and activity monitoring for an IT enterprise, gathering behavior insights to actively respond to threats.
+• Security analytics: Covers all threat intelligence feeds and activity monitoring for an IT enterprise, gathering behavioral insights to actively respond to threats.

 To learn more about ZTA and its importance, please refer to NextLabs’ interview with Alper Kerman, author of the Implementing a Zero Trust Architecture document, on Why is Zero Trust Architecture (ZTA) Important?